This sample implements a fictional e-commerce store. It is different from most samples in that it shows many features of NServiceBus working together.

 SubmitOrder command the Sales endpoint will immediately publish an

-OrderPlaced event and request to be called back in 20 seconds (
+OrderPlaced event with a request to be called back in 20 seconds (

 BuyersRemorseIsOver).
-If the user does not cancel their order before the end of the buyers remorse period then the Sales endpoint will publish an
+If the user does not cancel the order before the end of the buyer's remorse period, the Sales endpoint will publish an

 OrderAccepted events in order to update the web page.
 It does this by forwarding events to the client using SignalR.

-If the user presses the Cancel button before the buyers remorse period ends then the ECommerce endpoint sends a
+If the user presses Cancel before the buyer's remorse period ends, the ECommerce endpoint sends a

 CancelOrder command to the Sales endpoint which publishes an